-Exclusive: The VideoScope has learned that James Harden got the part for Space Jam 2, sources say.
+Exclusive: The VideoScope have learned that James Harden got the part for Space Jam 2, sources say.
 They have already recorded his scenes and The VideoScope have managed to obtain them, exclusively for our readers:

 James Harden’s Leaked Space Jam 2 Footage

 Kristaps Porzingis checks off 3 important boxes: